pantheon-systems/documentation/source/docs/articles/sites/database/myisam-to-innodb.md

 ---
-title: Moving MySQL Tables From MyISAM to InnoDB
+title: Converting MySQL Tables From MyISAM to InnoDB
 description: Improve the reliability and performance of your database by moving to InnoDB.
 category:
   - debugging

 ---

-One of the best things to ever happen to MySQL was the [InnoDB](https://dev.mysql.com/doc/refman/5.5/en/innodb-storage-engine.html) engine.
-Before InnoDB, indexes would get corrupted, updates meant table locks—not just row locks, and there was no support for transactions.
+Before [InnoDB](https://dev.mysql.com/doc/refman/5.5/en/innodb-storage-engine.html), indexes would get corrupted, updates meant table locks—not just row locks, and there was no support for transactions.
 Since the advent of InnoDB we've come a long way.
-These days, most serious DBAs using MySQL build exclusively on the InnoDB engine.

-However, many sites are still using the MyISAM engine.
-Some are hosted on shared hosting servers and some just don't have a proper DBA to look after their databases.
-These sites are missing out on the performance and stability gains that the rest of us take for granted.
-At Pantheon, we know there are a lot of these sites out there because we see them when they migrate their sites onto our platform.
-As part of our Launch Check, we check the engine type on every table.
+Sites that don't use InnoDB are missing out on performance and stability gains.
+As part of our Launch Check for new sites, we check the engine type on every table.
 If we find a table using the MyISAM engine, we notify the user so they can fix it.

-Fixing this problem is simple to any developer who understands SQL, but for non-developers it can be a daunting task.
-To make it easier, there is a PHP script you can use to help convert your MyISAM tables to InnoDB.
+To make it easy, there is a PHP script you can use to help convert your MyISAM tables to InnoDB.

 <div class="alert alert-danger" role="alert"><strong>Warning:</strong> This is an unofficial script and is not supported by Pantheon.
 We highly recommend making a backup of your database before running this script.</div>

-##The Easy Way
+##Simple Script

 **Note:** You must be a Pantheon customer to use this script.